Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Apply the changes from the given file instead of running the chat (debug)
 #apply: xxx

+## Apply clipboard contents as edits using the main model's editor format
+#apply-clipboard-edits: false

 ## Always say yes to every confirmation
 #yes-always: false